IS FAKE NEWS TAKING OVER MEDICINE?

 - The fact that studies reveal that many, if not most, doctors are so BURNED OUT by all this daily crap they would quit tomorrow and retire if they were financially able.

-- And finally, the author himself admitted that, "I agree, we as physicians do not self-police well enough.
-That includes healthcare policy as well."
-Judging from the comments, I would say this is probably an understatement.
+- And finally, the author himself admitted that, “I agree, we as physicians do not self-police well enough.
+That includes healthcare policy as well.”
+Judging from the comments, I would say this answer (healthcare policy, i.e MEDICAL GUIDELINES) is an understatement of epic proportions).
 Truthfully, this author was barking up the wrong tree for the substance of this article.
 His patients using vinegar or Ginko is the last thing in the world he needs to worry about.